 Scale Modeling Supplies From Around the House

-Model car supplies don't have to be fancy — you can probably find a number of model car supplies lying around in your drawers and cabinets.
+Model car supplies don't have to be fancy — you can probably find several model car supplies lying around in your drawers and cabinets.

-Some common household items you can use to build scale model cars include:
+Some everyday household items you can use to build scale-model cars include:

-- Painter's tape: While there are various types of tape that can help you with painting, painter's tape is the most recommended, as it is designed to come off cleanly once the job is finished.
+- Painter's tape: While various types can help you with painting, painter's tape is designed to come off cleanly once the job is finished.

-- Paper towels: Paper towels can be used for a variety of purposes, from wiping paint off an area of your car to cleaning up a spill.
+- Paper towels or cloths: Use them to wipe paint off an area of your car or clean up a spill.
 We recommend opting for higher-quality paper towels to avoid fiber shedding.

-- Rubber bands or clothes pegs: Rubber bands and pegs are useful for holding parts in place while they're drying.
+- Rubber bands or clothes pegs: Rubber bands and pegs are useful for holding parts in place while drying, like clamps.

 - Zip-top bags: Plastic zip-top bags are an easy way to keep tiny items together while you're building.

-- Cotton balls: These are useful for mopping up smaller amounts of liquid in otherwise hard to reach areas.
+- Cotton balls or swabs: These are useful for mopping up smaller amounts of liquid in otherwise hard-to-reach areas.

 - Toothpicks: You can use toothpicks to stir the paint, apply smaller amounts of glue and hold tiny objects when airbrushing.

-- A large surface: You should also make sure your surface is large enough for your model and all your supplies.
+- Large surface: Please make sure your surface is large enough for your model, tools and supplies.

 Displaying Your Scale Models

 Once you've finished your model and are ready to showcase your hard work, you'll want to present it using the best ways to display model cars, with the help of model car display cases, among other methods, which include:

 - Clear glass display case: Keeping your model in a clear glass display case will protect it from dust and damage.

-Tall stands: You can find a variety of stands, some of which are even interlocking and stackable, to display multiple models together.
+- Tall stands: You can find a variety of stands, some of which are even interlocking and stackable, to display multiple models together.

-Proper lighting: You'll want the proper lighting to appreciate and clearly see the details of your finished model.
+- Proper lighting: You'll want the appropriate lighting to appreciate and clearly see the details of your finished model.

-Buy a Model Building Kit From Auto World Store
+Purchase Your Model Kit Supplies at Auto World Store Today!

 A model building kit is a great way to get quick access to necessary supplies, and at Auto World Store, you're sure to find a kit you'll love.
-With everything from vintage kits to niche pop culture and movie- or TV-themed model kit replicas, we have a full selection of model car kits in a wide assortment of styles just waiting for you!
+With everything from vintage kits to niche pop culture and movie- or TV-themed scaled model kits, we have a full selection of model car kits in a wide assortment of styles just waiting for you!
 We also stock high-quality scale model supplies for all your plastic modeling needs, including glues, tools, paintbrushes and more.